 - Route Inexperience: Since young drivers have not driven often, they frequently do not know their routes.
 This inexperience opens them up to risks if there is bad weather or if other drivers are pressuring them, like tailgating or through other aggressive driving maneuvers.

 - Weather Conditions: Bad weather exacerbates a young driver’s inexperience and nervousness and can lead to accidents and damage.

 - Fatigued Driving: New drivers are not entirely equipped to manage their fatigue or other emotions as they develop.
 They do not always pull over and get off the roads when they are tired, and this causes incidents.

 Licensed drivers (unrestricted and restricted license holders, license applicants, school permit holders, etc.) can talk to us today about highway safety and road management.

 Can I Bring a Claim against a Driver without a Driver’s License?

 Yes, you can still sue people that cause motor vehicle accidents regardless of whether or not they have a driver’s license.

-Your case against them will largely be the same and the lack of driver’s license might even help you prove that they were acting irresponsibly at the time of the crash.
+Your case against them will be the same, and the lack of a driver’s license might even help you prove that they acted irresponsibly during the crash.